dmbarbour/wikilon/docs/Runtime.md

 **NOTE (May 2017):** I feel I've gotten tangled in the weeds when re-implementing the runtime for the simplified Awelon language developed circa November 2017.
 It's the GC and such that are causing much heartache.
 So I'm tabling the C runtime for now.
-I'll return after I have a version working reasonably well in Haskell.
+I'll return to C after I have a version working reasonably well in Haskell.
+And even then, only if I cannot achieve sufficient performance from Haskell or perhaps an LLVM compiler.

+# Haskell Runtime Design

+The persistence/database requirements for a Haskell runtime don't really change, but perhaps I can simplify them in the short term to better leverage an existing Haskell solution.
+But a lot of things become easier: modeling evaluators, leave GC to Haskell, etc..
+I can support accelerators easily enough.
+I can work on optimizations and linking and perhaps compilation.
+I can still model "contexts" to help control heap usage.

 # C Runtime Design